 In 2009, he returned to Chicago and formed his own law practice: The Law Firm of Gary L. Cole AIA, Esq.

-He eschews compressed, digitally downloaded music and draws on his Air Force electronics training and experience to restore high-end 1960′s tube and 1970s transistor audio equipment to enjoy his extensive collection of vinyl records.
-He speaks Spanish passably, French barbarously, is an avid reader of history, epic and classical literature, has been an archer for more than twenty years, and is a cyclist, outdoorsman and photographer.
+He eschews compressed, digitally downloaded music and restores 1960’s tube and 1970s transistor audio equipment to enjoy his extensive collection of vinyl records.
+He speaks Spanish passably, French barbarously, is a freshwater aquarist, an avid reader of history, epic and classical literature, has been an archer for more than twenty-five years, and is a cyclist, outdoorsman and photographer.

-Finally – he believes that history, architecture and the law belong to, and should be understood and enjoyed by everyone – not simply by academics and self-appointed experts and consultants.
+Finally – he believes that history, architecture and the law belong to, and should be understood and accessible to everyone.

 Loyola University Chicago School of Law – Juris Doctor (1998)